 Kathy Linden was a Jersey girl from Burlington who had one of the sweetest voices this side of pop music heaven and who became a sensation in 1958 with her catchy and memorable recording of "Billy."
 But, unbeknownst to most, she had created a firm musical foundation in the years prior to her so-called "overnight success."

 Kathy first appeared in public as a tap and ballet dancer at the age of five.
 She started taking piano lessons at age six and sang her first vocal solo at age 11.
-The following year, Kathy started learning to play the violin; she sang in chorus and played the violin in orchestras throughout high school.
-Most notably she played the violin and sang with a string quintet called the "Singing Strings" during her junior and senior years; they entertained many organizations in New Jersey and Pennsylvania.
+The following year, Kathy started learning to play the violin.
+During her junior and senior years she sang in chorus and played in orchestras throughout high school, most notably with a string quintet called the "Singing Strings," who entertained many organizations in New Jersey and Pennsylvania.
 In 1955 Kathy played in the University Of New Hampshire Youth Orchestra.
 She was also a soprano soloist with the All-State Chorus and studied at the Philadelphia Conservatory of Music.
 Her ambition at the time was to become a "serious" violinist; however, that ambition would soon be abruptly changed.

 She was singing with a small band in a restaurant in New Jersey in 1957.
 A songwriter heard her and took her to meet bandleader-producer-musician Joe Leahy who was with National Records.
 Joe signed Kathy up at their first meeting and her first release, a ballad entitled "It's Just My Luck To Be Fifteen," became a regional hit selling 35,000 records.
 But she didn't hit the jackpot until the next release, produced and arranged by Joe, which came out on Felsted Records.